helfertool/docs/source/admin/index.rst

  * Mail server to send out mails

 The following documentation only explains the setup on Debian with Docker and `helfertoolctl` in detail.
+For CentOS, see in the :ref:`helfertoolctl` section for the repository and follow the Debian documentation.

 Please feel free to submit corrections and additions.

 .. toctree::
    :maxdepth: 1